Joe Cronin: Death

 In the last months of his life, Cronin struggled with cancer that had invaded his prostate and bones; he suffered a great deal of bone pain as a result.
 Cronin came to Fenway Park for one of his last public appearances when his jersey number 4 was retired by the Red Sox on May 29, 1984.
 He died at the age of 77 on September 7, 1984, at his home in Osterville, Massachusetts.
 He is buried in St. Francis Xavier Cemetery in nearby Centerville.

 Legacy

 At the number retirement ceremony shortly before Cronin's death, teammate Ted Williams commented on how much he respected Cronin as a father and a man.
 Cronin was also remembered as a clutch hitter.
 Manager Connie Mack once commented, "With a man on third and one out, I'd rather have Cronin hitting for me than anybody I've ever seen, and that includes Cobb, Simmons and the rest of them."

 In 1999, he was a nominee for the Major League Baseball All-Century Team.

+The Joe Cronin Award was established in 1973 to reward American League players for significant achievement.